daguilarm/laravel-action-forms/README.md

 > In the config file, you will find a lot of configuration options.

-For this you need to publish the configuration file:
+For this, you will need to publish the configuration file:

 ```bash
 php artisan vendor:publish --provider="Daguilarm\ActionForms\CookieConsentServiceProvider"